A firmware update and a diagnostic EPROM for the Sequential Prophet 5 Rev 3.3 Synthesizer

-I have provided Beta test copies of my code to several people and so far no issues have been found.
-A few more people will be testing it in the next few weeks.
+A number of people are currently using this firmware and so far no issues have been found.
 I was very careful when making the edits to not affect normal operation of the Prophet 5.

 I am offering EPROM images for a modest (TBD) fee for a set.
 I have spent many hours working on this project, and also had to purchase a Prophet 5 (ouch!) in order to test the code.
 I plan to keep the Prophet 5 around, in case I need it for additional testing.
 Distributing the code this way will let me keep track of who has it, in case I decide to add additional features in the future (no plans at this time) or if something comes up that I need to let people know about.
 Also, if you have any questions about the new features, I will try to answer them if you are a registered user.